Towards Universal Convergence of Backward Error in Linear System Solvers: : Extension to Non-Symmetric Systems

 \begin{corollary} Let $\A\succeq \zero$ be $n\times n$ and $\b\in\mathbb{R}^n$.
 MINBERR finds a solution with $\epsilon$ backward error in $O(\frac{1}{\sqrt{\epsilon}} \left(\mathcal{T}_\A+n+\log(\frac{1}{\delta})\right)$ time with probability at least $1-\delta$. \end{corollary} \begin{remark} Under the very mild assumption that $\mathcal{T}_\A\geq n$, this implies that we can find an $\epsilon$ backward error solution with probability $1- 2^{-Cn}$ in $O(\mathcal{T}_{\A}/\sqrt\epsilon)$ time. \end{remark} We note that other natural variants of MINBERR may be considered: \begin{itemize} \item If we fix the number of iterations upfront (e.g., to be $\lceil\sqrt{2/\epsilon}\rceil$, which guarantees that backward error is bounded by $\epsilon$), then we can bypass steps 4--5. \item In our experiments, to track the convergence we ran steps 7--12 at every iteration, which incurs an additional cost of $O(k^2\log(1/\delta))$. \end{itemize}

-\subsection{\algne: Extension to Non-Symmetric Systems}
+\section{\algne: Extension to Non-Symmetric Systems}

-In the nonsymmetric case there are two approaches to forming the subspace $\mbox{Span}(\Q_k)$: GMRES-style (standard Krylov), and LSQR-style (Krylov for the normal equations).
+There are two approaches one may consider for extending MINBERR to non-symmetric systems: GMRES-style (standard Krylov), and LSQR-style (Krylov for the normal equations).

-With the standard Krylov subspace $\mbox{Span}(\b,\A \b,\A^2 \b...\A^{k-1}\b)$, a well-known example, also discussed by Kasenally~\cite{kasenally1995gmback},
+With the standard Krylov subspace $\mbox{span}(\b,\A \b,\A^2 \b,...,\A^{k-1}\b)$, a well-known example, also discussed by Kasenally~\cite{kasenally1995gmback},

 gives a subspace orthogonal to the solution $\x=[1,0,\ldots,0,0]^\top$ until $k=n$, and hence backward error $\geq 1$.
 This example shows that a universal convergence rate is not possible with the standard Krylov subspace.
 More generally, the convergence of GMRES is still not fully understood~\cite{greenbaumbook,greenbaum1996any}, and not fully characterized by the eigenvalues or singular values.
-For these reasons here we opt for the Krylov subspace of the normal equations, $\mbox{Span}(\A^\top \b,(\A^\top \A)\A^\top \b,\ldots, (\A^\top \A)^{k-1}\A^\top \b)$, resulting in a bidiagonalization-based decomposition
+For these reasons here we opt for the Krylov subspace of the normal equations, $\Kc_k(\A^\top\A,\A^\top\b)=\mbox{span}(\A^\top \b,(\A^\top \A)\A^\top \b,\ldots, (\A^\top \A)^{k-1}\A^\top \b)$, leading to the following variant of MINBERR over normal equations (\algne):